turingschool/backend-curriculum-site/module4/lessons/jest_testing.md

   });
 ```

-_On your Own:_ Try writing tests for the remainder of the `/api/v1/game/endpoints`
+_On your Own:_ Try writing tests for the remainder of the `/api/v1/games` endpoints.